guillermooo/sublime-undocs/source/basic_concepts.rst

 Conventions in This Guide
 ==========================

-* This guide is written from the perspective of a Windows user, but most instructions should only require trivial changes to work on other platforms.
+This guide is written from the perspective of a Windows user, but most instructions should only require trivial changes to work on other platforms.

-* Relative paths (e. g. *Packages/User*) start at the data directory unless otherwise noted.
-The data directory is explained further below.
+Relative paths (e. g. *Packages/User*) start at the *data directory* unless otherwise noted.
+The *data directory* is explained further below.

-* We assume default key bindings when indicating keyboard shortcuts.
-Due to the way Sublime Text maps keys to commands, some key bindings won't match your locale's keyboard layout.
+We assume default key bindings when indicating keyboard shortcuts.
+Due to the way Sublime Text maps keys to commands, **some key bindings won't match your locale's keyboard layout**.

 With Great Power Comes Lots of Questions